OmkarArote/workshop-todo-native-mobile/README.md

 [🏠 Back to Table of Contents](#table-of-contents)

+**Part 2: Launch the Native Application**

 ## 6. Launch GitPod IDE
 - Click the button to launch the GitPod IDE.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/soniaisiganporia/todonativemobileapp/)

+- Check out the **.gitpod.yml** file to see the environment setup.
+We've installed the Expo CLI, the Netlify CLI, and updated Node and NPM for you already.

 ## 7. Check Node & NPM versions in GitPod
 You will need node 15 and npm 7 or later.